AQA vs Edexcel GCSE Maths: Key Differences and How to Prepare

 - Practice the question styles that appear most often

 Whether you’re sitting AQA or Edexcel, the fundamentals remain the same: understand concepts, practice extensively, show your working, and manage your time well.
+For a deeper look at how all the major exam boards stack up, see our exam board comparison guide.

 UpGrades supports both AQA and Edexcel specifications, providing practice questions tailored to your exam board’s style and helping you identify areas that need more focus before exam day.